gyetvan-andras/ModernLook-OSX/README.md

 Very similar subclass os NSTextField.
 It just sets the default font, make the component transparent and draws a thin line beneath the component.

 ##MLComboField
 It is a component similar to NSComboBox, where you can specify the content of the dropdown.
-It involves three steps:
+It involves the following steps:

 1. add an NSTextField to your content in IB and set its custom class to MLComboField
 2. create a dropdown content provider object derived from MLComboFieldDelegate and override ```- (MLPopupContent*) createPopupContent;```
 3. create a view controller which is derived from MLPopupContent and override ```- (void) moveSelectionUp:(BOOL)up;``` and ```- (NSString*) moveSelectionTo:(NSString*)str;```
+4. add your dropdown content provider to IB and set it as delegate of the MLComboField.

 ##MLOutlineView
+This component is derived from NSOutlineView and it replaces the outline view header control to dd custom drawing to it.

 ##MLTableView
+This component is derived from NSTableView and it replaces the outline view header control to dd custom drawing to it.

 ##MLRadioGroupManager
+It is really not a component, just a manager to mimic Segmented Control and needs further improvements.
+Anyways, it works as follows: add an object with custom class as MLRadioGroupManager and an NSView to IB and place some NSButton into it.
+Configure the buttons style to square and type to switch.
+Assign the buttons' sent action to the MLRadioGroupManager.
+Also assign the buttons parent view to the MLRadioGroupManager as groupView.
+With this setup the MLRadioGroupManager will act like a radio button group, so only one button can be selected at a time.
+Yes, I know it is a bit confusing, but you should take a look at the sample application's toolbar.

 #Sample Application
 The provided sample application is an imagined Budget app.
 It has 4 separate area: